122 Eighth Avenue

 Follow-up question about the specimen tree near the back alley: Has the city discussed the option of pruning the cherry tree and monitoring it for stabilizing/improving health with the arborist?
 This may be less disruptive to urban forest ecosystem biodiversity than replacing such a mature tree with younger age classes already common in the neighborhood.

-variedthrush asked about 2 years ago
+variedthrush asked almost 3 years ago

 As this tree is located on private property, one of the other important considerations for the City is the risk and financial burden that the tree would pose to the property owner if it were retained.
 As this tree is large and in active decline, retaining it would pose a risk to the health and safety of the property owner and residents, while its remediation would be a considerable responsibility for new owners.
 Instead, the City has concentrated on preserving the mature and healthy Douglas fir, which will require almost no maintenance and poses little risk to people and property, and to selecting and placing two new trees.
 These new trees will become contributors to the urban forest and their long-term benefits should exceed the benefits this cherry will provide in its last years.